Code-Institute-Submissions/Go-Memo/README.md

 ## Deployment
 The live site is deployed on GitHub pages.
 It uses the master branch.
 It updates each time there is a new push to the repository.

+The following steps were made to deploy:

+1-Create repository

+2-Push Code

+3-Went to settings

+4-Publish GitHub page

+5-Go to website

 ---------------------------------------------------------------------------------
 ## Credits